|-|_,_/

 • Mixing up job offers and resumes (wrong newsgroup)

-• Test articles to de.markt.arbeit newsgroups
+• Test articles in de.markt.arbeit newsgroups

 • Keeping the advertisement on a website, the text of the usenet article consisting merely of the URL of that website.